filswan/fs3/README.md

     "Curated_Dataset":"test_dataset",
 	"Description":"test_description",
 	"Is_Public": "0",             // public: "1", private: "0"
-	"Type": "regular",            // "verified" if deal is verified "Miner_Id" : "test_miner",    // miner id is ignored if <Is_Public> is set to "1"
+	"Type": "regular",            // "verified" if deal is verified else "regular" "Miner_Id" : "test_miner",    // miner id is ignored if <Is_Public> is set to "1"
 	"Min_Price" : "0.000005",
 	"Max_Price" : "0.00005",